craig-davis/wr250r/_articles/frequently-asked-questions.md

 ## What are the best tires for the WR250R?

 The [Pirelli MT21 front tire](/products/tires/mt21-front.html) and [Dunlop D606 rear tire](/products/tires/d606-rear.html) are generally regarded as the best all around dual sport tire setup.

 ---

+<a name='faq6'></a>

+## What is the difference between the WR250R and WR250X?

+The bikes are almost identical, except for the wheels and tires, and a few other minor parts.
+Read the full article on the differences [here](/articles/differences-between-the-wr250r-and-wr250x.html).

+---